coxinhaswap/pancake-document/code/contributing/codebase-overview.md

 ---
-description: Find your way on Pancake Github
+description: Find your way on Coxinha Github
 ---

 # Codebase Overview